SollyW/FileTemplates/README.md

 Allows uploaded files to be inlined into MediaWiki pages

 ## Installation
-- Place FileTemplates into your MediaWiki extensions directory
+- Extract and place FileTemplates into your MediaWiki extensions directory
 - Add `wfLoadExtension( 'FileTemplates' );` to LocalSettings.php

 ## Configuration